Make the headline of your press release as informative as possible, but don’t make it lengthy.

 Once you’ve landed on the story, a killer, the pun-laden headline is the place to start, right?
 Wrong.
 The media, not PR practitioners, write the headlines, so focus more on the facts and leave the clever stuff to the men and women who get paid to do it.
 Make it interesting and to the point.

-Less than 10 Words to Make it Twitter Friendly
+Use Less than 10 Words to Make It Twitter Friendly

 Make your headline short and sweet.
 Readers and search engines alike get bored with long headlines.
 Give readers an immediate idea about the news.
 No more, no less.
 Try to limit headlines to 100 characters or less.

-Firstly, if you are releasing generic company communication in multiple publications, then it is recommended to mention the name of the organization in the headline plus the 10-word heading.
+First, if you are releasing generic company communication in multiple publications, you should mention the name of the organization in the headline plus the 10-word heading.